Topological phases of matter, Quantum Error Correction and Topological twist: Topological phase transitions

 \subsection{Fun phase transitions}

 The phase transitions discussed in the previous subsection relate Toric code to some other model, be it Ising or doubled semion.
-However, there is another type of phase transitions which does not necessarily correspond to any particular (different) theory but is interesting.
+However, there is another type of phase transition that does not necessarily correspond to any particular (different) theory but is interesting.
 Ising (like) twists embedded in $\mathbb Z_4$ Toric code fig: \ref{fig:ising twist in Z_4}.

-\\ The Ising (like) twist does not change the logical dimension and the logical dimension due to the non-contractible Doubled Semion patch was 4, therefore the logical dimension in the combined picture is also 4.
-Fig \ref{fig:ising twist in Z_4}(ii) describes the twist in $\mathbb Z_4$ case, which is very similar to $\mathbb Z_2$ case.
-It's possible to have multiple such twists which can possibly lead to interesting effects as the twists exchanges e with m or $m^3$ and vice-versa.
+\\ The Ising (like) twist does not change the logical dimension and the logical dimension due to the non-contractible Doubled Semion patch being 4, therefore the logical dimension in the combined picture is also 4.
+Fig \ref{fig:ising twist in Z_4}(ii) describes the twist in the $\mathbb Z_4$ case, which is very similar to the $\mathbb Z_2$ case.
+It's possible to have multiple such twists which can lead to interesting effects as the twists exchange e with m or $m^3$ and vice-versa.

 \\ Making a $\mathbb{Z}_4$ Toric code patch inside of the doubled semion decreases the logical dimension from 4 to 2.
-One can have a longer `H' shaped patch which allows particles like $e,\; m, \; e^2m \dots$ to move freely inside the Toric code patch, but they can't escape it without increasing the energy linearly as the traverse. \\ Similarly, having multiple Ising twist is another interesting defect on Toric code, where the computational power is increased.
+One can have a longer `H' shaped patch which allows particles like $e,\; m, \; e^2m \dots$ to move freely inside the Toric code patch, but they can't escape it without increasing the energy linearly as the traverse. \\ Similarly, having multiple Ising twists is another interesting defect in Toric code, where the computational power is increased.
 Each such twist eats up one operator (in terms of number), therefore increasing the logical dimension.
 By adding a twist, one creates more degrees of freedom and therefore more logical subspace available for computation. \\